Straight to the point: I’m not impressed.

 And this is how the whole thing looks with each of the lenses above, respectively:

-So my first thought after I mounted the 35mm Summicron was “what the heck was I thinking when I decided to buy this adapter?..” because the whole combo looked so weird and stupid!
+So my first thought after I mounted the 35mm Summicron was “what the heck was I thinking when I decided to buy this adapter?..” because the whole combo looked so weird!

 I guess the photos above don’t do any justice to my statement because, trust me, in real world the small size of the Leica M glass mounted to the considerable larger mount / camera body of the GFX looks really, really abnormal and out of place.